 As the saying goes, Nobody is an island.
 This means that companies of all sizes need to rely on outside vendors and service providers to get things done.

-If you want to sell more, try empathizing with your prospects.
+In conclusion, if you want to sell more, try empathizing with your prospects.
 Know why customers can’t buy in general and specifically why yours aren’t buying.
 You will almost always find the solution to your sales woes.

 Want to help contribute to future articles?
 Have data-backed and tactical advice to share?
 I’d love to hear from you!